What to see in Malta: 20 things not to miss

 Malta historical centre – Valletta seen from the 3 cities

-The fortress town owes its name to the Grand Master of the Order of St. John Jean Parisot de la Valette.
-The centre is today a rich bustle of people and cultures, enriched by shops and cafés where you can stop and admire the colours of the city.
-As you wander through the alleys of the city, lift your eyes, you will notice the traditional colourful windows with Arabic charm.
+The fortress city owes its name to the Grand Master of the Order of St. John, Jean Parisot de la Valette.
+The centre is now a rich bustle of people and cultures, enriched by shops and cafés where you can stop and admire the city’s colours.
+As you get lost in the alleys of the city, look up and notice the traditional multi-coloured windows with an Arabian charm.

-If you are an art lover, a must stop is at St Johne Cathedral.
+If you are wondering what to visit in Malta and you are an art lover, a must stop is St Johne’s Cathedral.
 Not only for its incredible frescoes or gilded wooden inlays.
-Not even for its exuberant interiors of clear Baroque origin, opulent as only Christian works of the time can be.
-Rather for Caravaggio’s two incredible works: The take-off of St. John and St. Jerome Writing.
-Two works of such strong beauty that you lose the sense of time.
+Not even for its exuberant interior of clear Baroque origin, as opulent as only Christian works of the time can be.
+Rather for the two incredible works by Caravaggio: The Beheading of Saint John and Saint Jerome Writing.
+Two works of such strong beauty that you will lose all sense of time.

-Also worth a visit are the Upper Baracca Gardens where you can see a view of the harbour from above and watch the changing of the Maltese version of the guard with cannon fire!
+Also worth a visit are the Upper Baracca Gardens from where you can see a view of the harbour from above and witness the changing of the guard in Maltese style, complete with cannon fire!

 Valletta - Parliament of Malta